Anti-CD19 Chimeric Antigen Receptor T Cells for Treatment of Relapsed or Refractory Non-Hodgkin Lymphoma

 Exclusion Criteria:

-1. Autologous transplant within 6 weeks of planned CAR-T cell infusion
+1. Autologous transplant within 6 weeks of planned CAR-T cell infusion.

-2. Recipient of prior CAR-T cell therapy targeting CD19 outside of this protocol
+2. Recipient of prior CAR-T cell therapy targeting CD19 outside of this protocol.

 3. Active other malignancy, other than non-melanoma skin cancer, carcinoma in situ (e.g., cervix, bladder, or breast).

-6. Subjects with uncontrolled intercurrent illness including, but not limited to ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, pulmonary abnormalities or psychiatric illness/social situations that would limit compliance with study requirements.
+6. Participants with uncontrolled intercurrent illness including, but not limited to ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, pulmonary abnormalities or psychiatric illness/social situations that would limit compliance with study requirements.

 7. Pregnant or breastfeeding women are excluded from this study because CAR-T cell therapy may be associated with the potential for teratogenic or abortifacient effects.
 Because there is an unknown, but potential risk for adverse events in nursing infants secondary to treatment of the mother with CAR-T cells, breastfeeding should be discontinued.
 These potential risks may also apply to other agents used in this study.
 NOTE: Women of childbearing potential must have a negative serum or urine pregnancy test.